-The upper two floors of the 52,000-square-foot addition house 25 classrooms for History, Math, English, and Foreign Languages, while the lower floor contains classroom-lab suites for Physics, Biology, and Chemistry, as well as a three-room Environmental Science Suite and a Special Projects Lab.
+The upper two floors of the 52,000-square-foot addition house 25 classrooms for history, math, English and foreign languages, while the lower floor contains classroom-lab suites for physics, biology and chemistry as well as a three-room environmental science suite and a special projects lab.
 Each of the five departments has dedicated common areas for students to hang out, study, and continue work with faculty after class.

-Myriad energy-conserving and sustainable features are highlighted by a pond-source geothermal system for heating and cooling, a highly efficient insulating envelope, interior design to take advantage of thermal mass, and green roofs.
+Certified LEED Silver, the building’s myriad energy-conserving and sustainable features are highlighted by a pond-source geothermal system for heating and cooling, a highly efficient insulating envelope, interior design to take advantage of thermal mass, and green roofs.
 Bio-swales collect and filter storm-water, and a new outdoor classroom focuses on the pond and its environment.

-This initial phase of the two-stage project entailed substantial upgrading of the mechanical room of the original1969 building, including the installation of a code complaint sprinkler system.
-The connection of the new wing required the relocation of the administrative offices and creating a new student gathering place, the “Upper Commons,” in the core of the current building.
+Following Centerbrook's master plan, this initial phase of the two-stage project entailed substantial upgrading of the mechanical room of the original 1969 building, including the installation of a code complaint sprinkler system.
+The connection of the new wing required the relocation of the administrative offices and creating a new student gathering place, the Upper Commons, in the core of the current building.